 The Radiologist will slowly let Barium into the tube and this will gradually go up the bowel.
 A small amount of air will be introduced.
 This inflates the bowel wall; the barium coats the inside layer, and the loops of bowel can be seen more clearly.
 The Radiologist will take a series of X-ray pictures of the bowel as the barium passes through.
 The Radiologist will ask you to hold your breath for each picture, and will ask you to roll around to enable the bowel to be seen more clearly.

 The Radiologist may also give you a small injection in your arm during the examination.
 This injection temporarily stops the peristalsis (muscle movement) of the bowel so we can take better X-rays.
 Occasionally, the injection causes temporary blurred vision - this is for a few minutes, if at all.
 If you do feel your vision is blurred, please wait until your eyes are clear before you drive your car.
-If you wish to stay on site until you feel your sight is clear, please do so.
+If you wish to stay at Hamilton Radiology until you feel your sight is clear, please do so.

 After the Radiologist has seen your X-rays and the test is completed, you can go to the lavatory to get rid of the barium and air that has been introduced.
 Sometimes as the injection wears off, you may get a little discomfort and / or cramping.
 If you do feel uncomfortable, returning to the toilet or walking around may assist.

 You will notice the barium in your bowel motions for the next few days.

 After the examination